NicoJuicy/LearnML/time_series/time_series_stationary.md

 3. **Statistical Tests:** You can use statistical tests to check if the expectations of stationarity are met or have been violated.

-### Summary Statistics
+## Summary Statistics

 Airline Passengers Dataset

 We can take one step back and check if assuming a Gaussian distribution makes sense in this case by plotting the values of the time series as a histogram:

-Running the example shows that indeed the distribution of values does not look like a Gaussian, therefore the mean and variance values are less meaningful.
+Running the example shows that indeed the distribution of values does not look Gaussian, so the mean and variance values are less meaningful.

 This squashed distribution of the observations may be another indicator of a non-stationary time series.

-Reviewing the plot of the time series again, we can see that there is an obvious seasonality component, and it looks like the seasonality component is growing.
+Reviewing the plot of the time series, we can see that there is an obvious seasonality component and it looks like the seasonality component is growing which may suggest an exponential growth from season to season.

-This may suggest an exponential growth from season to season.
-A log transform can be used to flatten out exponential change back to a linear relationship.
+A _log transform_ can be used to flatten the exponential change to a linear relationship.

 Below is the same histogram with a log transform of the time series.

-Running the example, we can see the more familiar Gaussian-like or Uniform-like distribution of values.
+Running the example, we can see the more familiar Gaussian or Uniform distribution of values.

 We also create a line plot of the log transformed data and can see the exponential growth seems diminished, but we still have a trend and seasonal elements.